sammiili/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 ### 5.2.115.0 (9/26/2024)

  >[!NOTE]
- >The following two features were added to the 5.2.115.0 release with a service side change on October 31, 2024.
+ >The following features were added to the 5.2.115.0 release with a service side change on October 31, 2024.

 - **Digital signage** :::image type="icon" source="../media/mtr-pro-icon.png"::: : Inform, connect, and engage your employees with digital signage.
 Users can view dynamic content and relevant information on front-of-room displays when devices aren't in use.
 Admins can configure tenant-wide and room-specific settings from the Teams Rooms Pro Management portal.
 Native integrations with selected third-party digital signage providers ([Appspace](https://docs.appspace.com/latest/devices-app/advanced-registration-microsoft-meeting-room-devices/), [XOGO](https://www.xogo.io/xogo-for-microsoft-teams-rooms)) are available, along with the use of web URLs as signage sources.
 [Learn more](digital-signage.md).

 - **Enhanced cross-platform meetings using SIP join**:::image type="icon" source="../media/mtr-pro-icon.png"::: **:** Collaboration is seamless and intuitive across all meeting platforms, providing a native Teams Room experience when joining SIP-based conferencing services like Google Meet, Zoom, Cisco Webex, Amazon Chime, RingCentral, and others.
 Users enjoy the familiar Teams Rooms interface with access to certain third-party in-meeting controls, depending on the platform.
 Features include up to 1080p video quality, dual screen support, various meeting layouts, and HDMI ingest.
 This capability requires a SIP calling plan from a Cloud Video Interop (CVI) partner, currently available through Pexip.
 [Learn more](third-party-join.md).

+- **Multiple camera view** :::image type="icon" source="../media/mtr-pro-icon.png"::: : Teams Rooms on Windows supports up to four single stream cameras that will be shown to remote meeting participants joining from Teams desktop client.
+With multiple camera view, remote meeting participants will have the ability to follow all the action in the room and manually toggle between views from the room that they want to see from Teams desktop client.
+[Learn more](https://learn.microsoft.com/en-us/microsoftteams/rooms/multicamera-view).

 Introduced in this update: